piglet12138/-DATA-PREPARATION-FOR-FOOD-INSPECTION/README.md

     ```
 2. For the storage part, be sure to have SQLite installed on your machine.
 Download link: https://www.sqlite.org/download.html, or follow this tutorial: https://www.tutorialspoint.com/sqlite/sqlite_installation.htm
 3. Place the input CSV file (`Food_Inspections_20250216.csv`) in the working directory
-4. Make sure the `data_preparation.py` module is available in your path
+4. Make sure the `data_preparation.py` and `tane.py` module is available in your path
 5. Execute the script in the command line
     ```bash
     python data_preparation.py